tidepool-org/platform/docs/UpdatedData.md

 - deviceEvent - Zen mode
 - deviceEvent - Private Mode

+_Note_: the examples below focused on the new fields.
+All the other fields (such as time, timezone, timezoneOffset) are not impacted by those changes and will not require updates.

 ## wizard

 The wizard object comes with an optional `recommended` structure that can be leveraged for our purpose.
 This structure is composed of 3 optional floating point value fields: